simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 <!-- {{TOC}} -->

-This is a reference for metadata options available for `metadata/saml20-idp-remote.php` and `metadata/shib13-idp-remote.php`.
-Both files have the following format:
+This is a reference for metadata options available for `metadata/saml20-idp-remote.php`.
+The file has the following format:

     <?php
     /* The index of the array is the entity ID of this IdP. */